Patricio Albacete

-Patricio Albacete (born 9 December 1981 in Buenos Aires) is an Argentine rugby union player.
-He currently plays for Stade Toulousain in the top level of French rugby, the Top 14 competition.
+Patricio Albacete (born 9 December 1981 in Buenos Aires) is a retired Argentine rugby union player.

+Albacete formerly played for Stade Toulousain and Racing 92 in the top level of French rugby, the Top 14 competition.
 He has also represented the national Argentina team, including being a part of their 2003 Rugby World Cup squad.

 His usual position is at lock.
 He won the Top 14 in 2008 and the 2009–10 Heineken Cup.
 In January, Patricio Albacete announced on his official website that he signed a new 4 years deal with Stade Toulousain.